Why Are Heart Attacks Becoming Common Among The Youth?

 By Shreya Gupta +2 more

-South Asian population, including Indians, account for a high risk of heart ailment even in the younger age groups.
+South Asian populations, including Indians, account for a high risk of heart ailment even in the younger age groups.
 In fact, according to a Stanford University study, South Asian people have a 40% higher mortality rate due to heart attacks than people from the rest of the world.